bigfix/developer.bigfix.com/site/reference/types/bes-filter.md

 # type: bes filter

-The &lt;bes filter&lt; inspectors return the filters, which represent the criteria used by the Find command (Ctrl-F in the BES Console).
+The &lt;bes filter&gt; inspectors return the filters, which represent the criteria used by the Find command (Ctrl-F in the BES Console).
 The filters are specific to computers, computer groups, Actions, Analyses, Baselines, Unmanaged Assets, Users, Tasks or Fixlets, and are appropriately flagged.

 # action flag of &lt;bes filter&gt; : boolean